 A Home Equity Line of Credit (HELOC) is one of the lowest-cost sources of funding available to homeowners.
 Unlike a loan, which provides a lump sum of funds and a fixed interest rate, a home equity line of credit is a revolving credit line.
 It allows the borrower to take out money against the credit line up to a preset limit, make payments, and then take money out again as needed.
 The rate is variable.

-Interest rates remain among the lowest in recent history.
+Despite some rumblings about increases, interest rates remain low.
 So securing a HELOC may be a good way for homeowners to reach other personal or financial goals.
 Homeowners regularly use them to:

 There are many factors to consider when deciding whether a HELOC is a good borrowing option.
 Think about how you will use the money, what might happen to interest rates, your long-term financial plans, and your tolerance for risk with a HELOC’s adjustable rates.

 As a bank, GRB is able to work with the Federal Home Loan Bank of New York (FHLBNY) to provide grant assistance to qualified first-time homebuyers.
 The Homebuyer Dream ProgramTM provides grants of up to $10,000 towards the purchase of a home in New York.
 This is a program that is only available to banks, mortgage brokers are not able to access grant funds for this program.

 The FHLBNY uses an allotment program, providing lenders with a set amount of funding.